notjosh37/lang-chain-academy/README.md

 ### Python version

-To get the most out of this course, please ensure you're using Python 3.11 or later.
-This version is required for optimal compatibility with LangGraph.
+To get the most out of this course, please ensure you're using Python 3.11 or later. xThis version is required for optimal compatibility with LangGraph.
 If you're on an older version, upgrading will ensure everything runs smoothly.
 ```
 python3 --version